37828118/37828118/README.md

-- 👋 Hi, I’m @37828118
+- 👋 Hi, I’m @Hope
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning informatics
+- 🌱 I’m currently studying informatics and majoring in economics and Risk management
 - 💞️ I’m looking to collaborate anything on coding
-- 📫 How to reach me ordeenareee@icloud.com
+- 📫 How to reach me naledimethula93@gmail.com

 <!---
 37828118/37828118 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.